mrbrown2207/ms_iii_sit/README.md

 - [HTML Validation](https://validator.w3.org/ "W3C Markup Validation Service")
 - [CSS Validation](http://jigsaw.w3.org/css-validator/ "CSS Validation Service") - A note about this.
 I receive a lot of warnings for my use of "var(--blah)"
 - Chrome Developer Tools
-- Flask/Python automated unit testing - I could do more here, it is very minimal.
+- Flask/Python automated unit testing - I fall on my sword here.
+I could do more here, it is very minimal.
 - Spreadsheet submitted with project was used as a checklist of all that was tested.